mindkeep/discord-ladder-bot/README.md

 ## TODO

-- fix bugs
+- periodic checks for match/challenge timeout
+- periodic checks for players that have left the server
 - move print functions into the discordbot handlers
 - add more unit tests (the never ending TODO)
 - cancel challenge should not be in the history
 - fix mongoDB writes to be session based and per channel
 - user command to set game name

-## Planned features

-- periodic checks for match timeout
-- periodic checks for players that have left the server
+- fix bugs

 ## Other ideas